Skip to Content

 A specialty type of flat bean is a Dutch heirloom called “Dragon’s Tongue”.
 Similar in taste to the Romano but a beautiful purple-speckled color.

 Just know that the beautiful color disappears when cooked and they turn pale yellow.
-If you want to preserve the color, blanch them quickly and use in salads.
+If you want to preserve the color, blanch them quickly and use them in salads.
 Here is what they look like fresh….

 Cooking with Vinegars